NZ Super costs up as NZ retirees on $100k passes 30,000

 The number of New Zealand retirees getting their superannuation while earning more than $100,000 has topped 30,000 - costing taxpayers more than half a billion dollars each year.

-Figures released to Checkpoint show that number has nearly tripled over the past ten years - and doesn't even include incomes through Kiwisaver, or other investment portfolios.
+Figures released to RNZ's Checkpoint show that number has nearly tripled over the past ten years - and doesn't even include incomes through Kiwisaver, or other investment portfolios.

 Some economists say the numbers support means or income testing pension payments, but others say that risks throwing the baby out with the bath water, and it's vital Super remains universal.